Home Assistant: Proxmox VE 8.0 Quick Start Guide

 10. Set the VM’s Hostname.

-11. Change CPU Model to Host.
+11. Verify CPU Model is Host.

 Explanation: If you have a standalone Proxmox host (i.e. no multi-node clustering with Live Migration), use Host mode for the CPU Model.
 The KVM64 model hides some instructions such as MMX, AVX or AES instructions.
 This can have a performance impact on the VM.
 Per QEMU documentation: This [Host mode] passes the host CPU model features, model, stepping, exactly to the guest.
 This is the recommended CPU to use, provided live migration is not required.